Sales Concentration

 3

-Students who are concentrating in Sales must receive a grade of “C+” or better in MKT 3310
+Students with a Sales concentration must earn a grade of "C+" or better in MKT 3310

 4

-Students who are concentrating in Sales must receive a grade of “C+” or better in MKT 3100
+Students with a Sales concentration must earn a grade of "C+" or better in MKT 3100

 5